-- Oral presentation: In order to make the best possible use of the virtual conference medium, iLRN 2020 will adopt a “flipped” model for oral presentations whereby presenters are asked to pre-record a video describing their work in either video abstract or PechaKucha format for attendees to watch before attending the relevant live session, freeing up the bulk of the session time for interaction and audience questions.
+- Oral presentation: In order to make the best possible use of the virtual conference medium, iLRN 2020 will adopt a “flipped” model for oral presentations whereby presenters are asked to pre-record a video describing their work for attendees to watch before attending the relevant live session, freeing up the bulk of the session time for interaction and audience questions.
+The video should be no more than 7 minutes in length and may be in either PechaKucha or another format of the presenter’s choosing.
 (Instructions and guidelines for the preparation and uploading of these videos will be made available in due course.)
 Presenters will be grouped together into one-hour sessions based on topics, with 3-4 presenters scheduled per session.
 During the session, each presenter will be asked to give a 3-minute “flash talk” supported by a single slide or other visual aid recapping the main ideas from their video, and in the remaining time they will take part in a moderated discussion with the other presenters as well as with attendees, facilitated by a Session Chair.

 - Poster: A poster is a single image containing a visual display of the presenter’s work that will be shown in the Posters & Exhibitions area within the virtual conference venue.
 Presenters are expected to station themselves by their posters and engage in dialogue with conference delegates about their work during a designated poster session.
-Poster presenters may also optionally create a pre-recorded video of no longer than 7 minutes in length to complement their poster.
+Poster presenters may also optionally create a pre-recorded video of no longer than 7 minutes in length, in either PechaKucha or another format of the presenter’s choosing, to complement their poster.
 (Instructions and guidelines for the preparation and uploading of these videos will be made available in due course.)

 Proposals should be 1–2 pages* in length and contain the following sections:

 - Short Description: A maximum 300-word summary of the proposed presentation or poster (For the conference program)